buildspace/buildspace-projects/NFT_Collection/en/Section_3/Lesson_2_Connect_Wallet_To_Web_App.md

   }, [])

   /*
   * Added a conditional render!
-We don't want to show Connect to Wallet if we're already conencted :).
+We don't want to show Connect to Wallet if we're already connected :).
   */
   return (
     <div className="App">